zippy1978/jquery.scrollz/README.md

 This height is updated every time the widow is resized.
 So the attribute cannot be used on 2 elements stacked vertically.
 However the attribute can be used on elements stacked horizontally as the width is never resized.

 ### Known issues
-* On iOS devices, the page sometimes blink when the pull header changes its state.
+* On iOS devices, the page sometimes blink when the pull header changes its state (seems to be fixed with iOS 6).

 ## Examples
 * [Examples with markup and script description](http://dl.dropbox.com/u/26978903/scrollz/examples.html).